SimonFairbairn/ASEtoPlist/readme.md

     -i : The ASE file to read from
-    -o : The location of the plist file you want to use -f : Use floats instead of integers for RGB values (e.g. 0.5 instead of 127) -h : Output hex values
+    -o : The location of the plist file you want to use -p : The prefix to search for—swatches without this will be ignored (optional) -f : Use floats instead of integers for RGB values (e.g. 0.5 instead of 127) -h : Output hex values
     -e : Echo the output (no writing to file)
-    -p : The prefix to search for—swatches without this will be ignored

 ## Installation